Dip (Chest)

 NOTES: Difficulty Rating: 82%

-Your whole body should be suspended in air by your hands at all times and your feet must not touch the ground.
-If they do then you can try bending your knees a little but this probably means that the machine is inadequate.
-Sometimes you have to say no to an inadequate machine or when the machine has not been maintained properly, rendering it dangerous and uncomfortable.
+The return journey back up again is a little more complicated than the downwards move, and so you should be breathing out on the way up and in on the way down.
+Your whole body should be suspended in the air by your hands at all times, and your feet must not touch the ground.
+If they do, then you can try bending your knees a little, but this probably means that the machine is inadequate.
+Sometimes you have to say no to an inadequate machine or one that has not been adequately maintained, rendering it both dangerous and uncomfortable.

 There are several variations of the Dip exercise which you might like to explore: